Swizzy/Random/README.md

 GetMediaID - A Tool to get the MediaID from a Xbox 360 xex

 GhostBlockDumper - A Tool to dump a Xbox 360 NAND using NANDPro when there is a "ghostblock"

+DotNETAssembly2Version - A Tool to print out the assembly version of a .NET assembly (dll & exe)